 - All age commissioning - this service area plans, designs, specifies, commissions and contract manages the council's support arrangements for adults and communities and multiple children's and families accommodation contracts

-- Talk Community operations which provide information, advice and guidance to the residents of Herefordshire through the Talk Community Directory, an online wellbeing and information website, supports the front door of the council through customers services in Blueschool House, delivers behavioural change support to improve health and wellbeing through Healthy Lifestyle Trainers and works in collaboration and partnership with the voluntary and community sector with resilience planning, funding, community cohesion and liaison with parish councils
+- Talk Community operations which provide library services, museums, archives and information, advice and guidance to the residents of Herefordshire through the Talk Community Directory.
+This is an online wellbeing and information website, which supports the front door of the council through customer services in Blueschool House, delivers behavioural change support to improve health and wellbeing through Healthy Lifestyle Trainers and works in collaboration and partnership with the voluntary and community sector with resilience planning, funding, community cohesion and liaison with parish councils

-The children and families directorate is responsible for education services, safeguarding and family support.
+The children and young people directorate is responsible for education services, safeguarding and family support.
 These include:

 - Admissions to schools

 - Early years, schools and further education support